MrChumley/Asclepius/README.md

 KSP forum thread: http://forum.kerbalspaceprogram.com/threads/126515 KerbalStuff download link: http://kerbalstuff.com/mod/1000

-To add the planet Asclepius (and it's moon Kruel) to Kerbal Space Program (1.0.4) simply copy the contents of this folder into your KSP/GameData folder.
+To add the planet Asclepius (and it's moon Kruel) to Kerbal Space Program (1.0.4) copy the Asclepius folder into your KSP/GameData folder.

 Kopernicus (0.4) and module manager (2.6.8) .dll's are required.
 Add/update if you don't already have them.